sigmacomputing/sigmaquickstarts/site/sigmaguides/src/06_2023_first_friday_features/06_2023_first_friday_features.md

 ## Workbooks (general)

+### Grid layout PDF export
+Workbooks with Grid Layout (beta) enabled now support PDF exports.
+A scheduled export PDF attachment can capture an individual element, a single workbook page, or the entire workbook, and you can choose between portrait or landscape orientation.

+### Multi-element delete confirmation
+When you select multiple elements to delete, the confirmation modal now lists all dependencies.
+View names of elements to be deleted alongside the impacted elements that currently use them as sources.

+### Keyboard shortcuts
+We added new keyboard shortcuts to help you work with input tables.
+See `Keyboard shortcuts` > `Input tables`.

+### Others
 You can now detach a control directly from its element without having to go to the control first.

 Custom options for number formatting now includes “pp”, for percentage point, a formatting option for values and value comparisons.